- Request Article »

 - Reserve Desk Access (main desk of library)

 - Electronic Access

-All items on Electronic or Print Reserve must conform to copyright law.
-Specific questions about reserve items and copyright should be directed to LeAnn Dean.
+All items on reserve must conform to copyright law.
+Specific questions about copyright or reserve in general should be directed to LeAnn Dean.